-By the strong convexity of $\Phi_j$, $\xi^{j+1}$ is a solution of \eqref{Phij} if and only if it is the unique root to the system $\nabla\Phi_j(\xi)=0$, which is semismooth, and is also strongly semismooth if $g$ is a piecewise linear-quadratic convex function.
-The Clarke Jacobian \cite{Clarke83} of $\nabla\Phi_j$ is always nonsingular due to its strong monotonicity.
-Moreover, for some specific $g$, one can achieve the exact characterization of its Clarke Jacobian.
-Hence, we apply the semismooth Newton method for seeking a root of solving $\nabla\Phi_j(\xi)=0$.
-For more details on the semismooth Newton method, please refer to \cite{Qi93} or \cite[Chapter 7]{Facchinei03}.
+By the strong convexity of $\Phi_j$, $\xi^{j+1}$ is a solution of \eqref{Phij} if and only if it is the unique root of system $0=\nabla\Phi_j(\xi)$.
+From $\mathcal{P}_{\sigma_j^{-1}g_k^*}\!=(I+\sigma_j^{-1}\partial g_k^*)^{-1}$ and \cite{Ioffe09}, when $g$ is definable in an o-minimal structure over the real field, the mapping $\mathcal{P}_{\sigma_j^{-1}g_k^*}$ is definable in this o-minimal structure.
+Thus, by the expression of $\nabla\Phi_j$ and \cite[Theorem 1]{Bolte09}, we conclude that $\nabla\Phi_j$ is semismooth if $g$ is definable in an o-minimal structure over the real field.
+Moreover, when $g$ is a piecewise linear-quadratic convex function, by \cite[Theorem 11.14 \& Proposition 12.30]{RW98} the mapping $\mathcal{P}_{\sigma_j^{-1}g_k^*}$ is piecewise linear, which by \cite[Proposition 7.4.7 \& 7.4.4]{Facchinei03} implies that $\nabla\Phi_j$ is strongly semismooth.
+The Clarke Jacobian \cite{Clarke83} of $\nabla\Phi_j$ is always nonsingular due to its strong monotonicity, and one can achieve the exact characterization of its Clarke Jacobian for some specific $g$.
+Hence, we apply the semismooth Newton method to seeking a root of system $\nabla\Phi_j(\xi)=0$.
+For more details on semismooth Newton methods, see \cite{Qi93} or \cite[Chapter 7]{Facchinei03}.